-AppLearn CEO Mark Barlow joins Jeremy Ames on the last episode of the series to discuss how adoption can impact the purchasing of HR technology.
+AppLearn® CEO Mark Barlow joins Jeremy Ames on the last episode of the series to discuss how adoption can impact the purchasing of HR technology.
 Please see a full transcription of the podcast below.

 You’re listening to 7 points of satisfaction in buying HR technology supported by the HR Gazette and high-tech HR and now your host Jeremy Ames.

 Jeremy: Welcome to the 7th point in the Satisfaction in Buying HR Technology.
 Today we’re going to be talking about adoption of software and a particular HR software.
-My name is Jeremy Ames I’m joined today by special guest Mark Barlow who is the CEO of AppLearn.
-Welcome Mark.
+My name is Jeremy Ames I’m joined today by special guest Mark Barlow who is the CEO of AppLearn®.
+Welcome, Mark.

 Mark: Thank you, glad to be here.

 Jeremy: Yeah, so a very exciting day for me today because we’ve reached the 7th in the series.
 I specifically chose adoption to be the final episode in this series.
 Basically, because I think it’s the holy grail of software implementation and usage.
 In the article series, this whole thing as I’ve mentioned a few times is based on a series I wrote that lived on, that still lives out on, Tech Target.
-In the series, adoption was the sixth article where it flowed the process and the last one in the whole series was support.
+In the series, adoption was the sixth article where it flowed the process and the last one in the whole series supported.

 But I kind of flip-flopped that because, from my perspective, adoption is an even more vital component to the success of software than support or even these other things.
 I’m very excited to have such an expert on here to help me out and talk through this major topic.
 The first thing I wanted to bring up was this concept of loving your software.
 This was something we wrote into the series and people don’t usually think of some program as something that would require the users to love it.

 But truthfully in my experience with the software that I’ve implemented and worked on if you don’t have that component.
 People don’t feel passionate about the software they’re using, it’s just a tool or a means to an end.
-You may secure some adoption of that software for a period of time but it’s likely to lose its lustre and that goes even for some non-business specific tools.
+You may secure some adoption of that software for a period of time but it’s likely to lose its luster and that goes even for some non-business specific tools.
 Like gaming or anything.
-Every piece of software eventually loses its lustre.
+Every piece of software eventually loses its luster.
 The more you can get your users to love it, the better chance you have of that lasting a long time.

 Mark, what are your thoughts on whether that’s necessary, even could boring mundane software that users don’t love can you still secure adoption.
 How much does that play into it?